-For those of us in the states, and especially those of us in Ohio, travelling to Florida could mean the difference between a 1.5 hour flight or a 23 hour drive.
-But for those travelling from farther away we recommend the ease of just booking a vacation package.
+For those of us in the states, and especially those of us in Ohio, traveling to Florida could mean the difference between a 1.5-hour flight or a 23-hour drive.
+But for those traveling from farther away, we recommend the ease of just booking a vacation package.
 While Florida may not seem as unknown as the more elusive international destinations there are still things to navigate, mainly the crazy traffic, the crazy weather, and the loads of options you have for any Florida vacation.

-If you’re coming from overseas, or the UK, check out Holiday Gems for pretty great vacation packages to Florida, and other sunny destinations, and for deals you can find last-minute.
+For a budget vacation, you could grab a hotel or resort on hotels.com , a flight from southwest or check out Tripadvisor for more deals.
+If you’re coming from overseas, or the UK, check out Holiday Gems for pretty great vacation packages to Florida, and other sunny destinations, and for deals, you can find last-minute.

 Which part of Florida are you visiting?

 It will take about 12 and half hours to drive from one end of Florida to the other.
 Keep this in mind when you are planning your vacation.
 If you’re headed to Key West, it’s even longer.